The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 Visceral Fat Area level (VFA)

-Visceral Fat is often given a bad rap, after all the skinny fat phenomena is well documented.
+Visceral Fat is often given a bad rap, after all the skinny fat phenomenon is well documented.
 While it does have some negatives, a healthy amount of visceral fat is useful as it insulates and protects your vital organs.
 Ensuring you have a healthy level of visceral fat directly reduces the risk of diseases such as heart disease and high blood pressure.

 VFA is used to determine the risk of diabetes, alongside BMI.
 VFA is shown as a level out of 50, with a score of 41-50 indicating an extremely high risk.